-New passport programs speed travelers through passport control — first, you need a passport!
+New passport programs can speed travelers through passport control — first, you need a passport!

-Travelers can renew their passport from home with this app available for both iPhones and Android.
-It is registered by the US government as a safe, secure and confidential agent.
-Simply send your signed application and passport to ItsEasy with the included trackable shipping label and the company will pre-check all of your documents, submit government payment, print and attach your passport photo, and securely deliver your documents to the US State Department for processing.
+Travelers can renew their passports from home with this app available for both iPhones and Android.
+It is registered by the US government as a safe, secure, and confidential agent.
+Simply send your signed application and passport to ItsEasy with the included trackable shipping label.
+The company will pre-check all of your documents.
+ItsEasy.com will submit government payment, print and attach your passport photo, and securely deliver your documents to the US State Department for processing.

 The Automated Passport Control Program is CBP’s version of self-check-in for customs operations.
 American and Canadian passport holders approved for Electronic System for Travel Authorizations (ESTA) and have visited the U.S. after 2008 can use the system.
 Upon landing at an airport where this automatic passport control is in operation (you can see the full list here), go to an available kiosk, scan your passport and fingerprints, confirm your flight information, tap in your Customs Declaration Form information, and take a photo.
 Travelers will receive a receipt from the machine, which they will show, along with their passport, at the check-out point.

 Getting through passport control is one of the most time-consuming exercises.
-These programs can be real time-savers.
+These two programs can be time-savers.